Student Electronic Communications Device and Laptop Use

 See the Rhetoric School Handbook for the complete policy.

 We are not against technology and electronics, per se, at Geneva.
-However, their use on campus is often more of a distraction than a useful endeavor.
+However, their use on campus is often counterproductive to our goals.
 For these reasons and more, the following policies are in place.

 As is well documented by copious research, smart phones and the constant access they provide to social media, games, and other more pernicious distractions are the greatest threat to our student culture and to our students’ academic readiness.
 We urge parents not to give their students smartphones.
-If however a student in ninth through twelfth grades has a cellular telephone or other electronic communication devices (ECD—any devices not normally included under the title of “cell phone” that is designed to receive and/or send an electronic signal) in school, on School property, at after school activities and at school-related functions, the cellular telephone or other ECD must remain off (not merely placed in vibrate or silent mode) and stored out of sight in the student’s locker or backpack.
-Students in lower grades may not have phones on campus or at any school-related function.
+Students are not allowed to have cell phones on campus, or off campus when participating in or traveling to or from any school event, including athletic events.
+If a student who drives to school has a cellular telephone or other electronic communication devices (ECD—any devices not normally included under the title of “cell phone” that is designed to receive and/or send an electronic signal) it must remain in the student's car.
+Students may not sit in cars during breaks or free periods and access their phones.
+Students in lower grades may not bring cell phones to any school-related function.

 The use of cellular telephones and other ECDs that contain built-in cameras is always prohibited in locker rooms, bathrooms, and/or locations (including classrooms) in which inappropriate or privacy violating images may be obtained.